kyang5/coursedescriptions/source/courses/comp328.rst

 Description
 --------------------

-Codes with algebraic structure for error control are examined.
+Codes with an algebraic structure for error control are examined.
 Block codes including Hamming codes and Reed-Muller codes, BCH codes, and other cyclic codes with algebraic structure and their implementation are treated.
-Other topics may include: convolutional codes, efficiency considerations, and Shannon's fundamental theorem of information theory.
+Other topics may include convolutional codes, efficiency considerations, and Shannon's fundamental theorem of information theory.

 Outcome